 Judi Haiven on working / not working on Labour Day and getting paid.
+It’s complicated.
 Know your labour rights!

 Judy and Larry Haiven on the deplorable state of labour standards in NS: As we approach Labour Day of 2019, we would do well to ponder the miserable situation of those who toil in the workplaces of this province and how this hurts us all.

 Natal Day for many non-unionized people really isn’t a holiday at all.
 No overtime pay, no ability to refuse to work, and if the place closes you could get the day off with no pay.
 It doesn’t have to be that way, Judy Haiven explains.

 Non-unionized workers in Nova Scotia not only need to deal with low wages, they are denied many of the protections other Canadian workers enjoy.
 A new report by the CCPA identifies the shortcomings and recommends how to fix it.